Where memories are created ....

 Myrtleberry has fishing rights from the garden, indicated as private on the map below.

-SALMON AND SEA TROUT FISHING IN 2017
+SALMON AND SEA TROUT FISHING RESTRICTIONS

-The full restrictions are published below
+The full 2017 restrictions are published below and continue to apply